david-gutierrez-mesa/dev24-automation-of-liferay-customizations/README.md

 > ./gradlew :cleanTest :test -Durl=http://localhost:9080/

 ## Contact
-If you have any further question, just email me to david.gutierrez@liferay.com
+If you have any further question, just email us to magdalena.jedraszak@liferay.com or david.gutierrez@liferay.com